DorkOS

 • Parses SSE events into StreamEvent objects

-• Includes X-Client-Id header for session locking
+• Includes X-Client-Id header for session write coordination

 DirectTransport is used by the Obsidian plugin and calls service instances directly in the same process: